-Revised policy clarifies the applicability of the modular rules to both term-based and non-term-based and clock-hour programs of study.
+Revised policy clarifies the applicability of the modular rules to both term-based and non-term-based and clock hour programs of study.
+This policy adds language regarding the return to Title IV (R2T4) requirement when a student enrolled in a clock-hour program or a non-term credit hour program temporarily ceases enrollment and then re-enrolls within 180 days.

-Revised policy also clarifies that for a term-based program offered in modules, if the student withdraws and misses only a portion of a module or modules during a term, but re-enters within that period of enrollment or payment period, the school is not required to recalculate the student's award based on the student's attendance in only a portion of a module.
-The school must restore the student's original award, and is not required to adjust any award based on the student's attendance in only part of a module.
-If, however, the student withdraws and does not attend any portion of a module for which he or she was originally scheduled, the school must re-evaluate the student's cost of attendance based on the omitted module(s) and adjust the Title IV aid eligibility prior to awarding additional funds.
+Revised policy also clarifies that for a term-based program of study offered in modules, if the student withdraws temporarily and misses a portion of a module or modules during a term, but returns within that period of enrollment or payment period the school is not required to recalculate the student's award.
+The school must re-award any funds that were returned and disburse any funds that were canceled.
+If, however, the student's change in enrollment status results in the student not attending an entire module for which he or she was originally scheduled, the school must re-evaluate the student's cost of attendance based on the omitted module(s) and adjust the Title IV aid eligibility prior to awarding additional funds.

-Revised policy also clarifies that if the student who is enrolled in a program offered in modules withdraws and confirms at the time of withdrawal his or her intent to resume enrollment within the payment period or period of enrollment, as applicable, and, for a clock-hour or non-term-based program, within 45 days of the date of withdrawal, but fails to return, the withdrawal date is the last day of the student's recorded, eligible academic attendance if the school is considered to be "required to record attendance."
-At a school that is not required to record attendance, normal rules apply for determining the withdrawal date.
+Revised policy also clarifies that if the student who is enrolled in a program offered in modules withdraws and confirms at the time of withdrawal his or her intent to resume enrollment within the payment period or period of enrollment (for a term-based program of study) or within 45 days of the date of withdrawal (for a clock-hour or non-term credit hour program), but fails to return, the withdrawal date is the last day of the student's recorded, eligible academic attendance if the school is considered to be "required to take attendance."
+At a school that is not required to take attendance, normal rules apply for determining the withdrawal date.

-Revised policy clarifies that a student who ceases attendance in a credit-hour program offered in modules is not considered to have withdrawn if the school obtains written confirmation from the student at or close to the time of his or her withdrawal that the student will attend a subsequent module in the same program and payment period or, as applicable, period of enrollment.
-The school may not rely solely on the student's enrollment or registration in a subsequent module prior to his or her withdrawal unless the student registered for that subsequent module at the time he or she withdrew.
+Finally, revised policy clarifies that a student who ceases attendance in a credit-hour program offered in modules is not considered to have withdrawn if the school obtains written confirmation from the student at or close to the time of his or her withdrawal that the student will attend a subsequent module in the same program and payment period or, as applicable, period of enrollment.
+The school may not rely solely on the student's enrollment or registration in a subsequent module prior to his or her withdrawal unless the student registered for that subsequent module at the time he or she withdrawa.